 Candidates that are Chairs of Committees must resign from their position to ensure that all positions at the Executive Council are filled and approved at the same General Assembly to comply with French Law.

-The isted International Members shall appoint their own representative on the Executive Council.
+The two (six) listed International Members in Art.
+6A of the Constitution with permanent seats on the Executive council, shall appoint their own representative on the Executive Council.
 The representative must be duly authorised by the International member.
 A letter confirming the name of the representative supported by the consent of the member representative to be nominated, the qualifications and experience of the representatives, including particularly their service to their Member organization, to international engineering organizations, and to WFEO, must be provided prior to each General Assembly in accordance with Clause 1(c).

 A person may be nominated for more than one category of open position.
 However, a person may be elected to only one position on the Executive Council.
 Once elected to a position, and while in that position, a person will not be considered for any subsequent position.